CMHC Premium Calculator

 The real cost over time

 Often forgot - Since the premium is added to your loan, you will pay interest on it for the entire amortization period (e.g., 25 years).
-Our calculator shows you the true total cost for full transparency.
+Our calculator shows you the true total cost.

 Total interest cost on the premium